motocole216/nickname-generator/README.md

 - Node.js (v14 or higher)
 - NPM or Yarn
-- OpenAI API key (GPT-4 Vision access required)
+- OpenAI API key (with access to GPT-4 models)
 - Cloudinary account

 ## Setup Instructions